When you apply for credit, you’ll be subject to a hard or soft search on your credit file. Find out what the difference is and how it affects you.

-How do I know if it’s a soft or a hard credit check?
+How do I know if it’s a soft or hard credit search?

-The easiest thing to do is to look out for an eligibility checker.
+If you’re unclear as to whether or not your enquiry for a product will leave a soft or hard search, the easiest thing to do is use an eligibility checker.
 The lender will usually state whether it impacts your credit rating or not.
-Most offer them these days but if you’re unsure, give them a call to double check first.
+Most offer them these days, but if you’re unsure, give them a call to double-check first.

 The eligibility checker will tell you if you’re likely to be accepted, just by putting in a few details.

-If you get a yes, you can go ahead and apply with confidence.
+- If you get a ‘yes’, you can go ahead and apply with more confidence.

-If you get a no, you can try elsewhere (just make sure it’s another soft check), without worrying about damaging your credit rating.
+- If you get a ‘no’, you can try elsewhere (just make sure it’s another soft search), without worrying about damaging your credit rating.